audiotranskription Hintergrund

 From free of charge to 60€ per month

-We have selected the following three LLMs.
-We have had by far the best experience with these in our test runs in terms of the quality of the interpretation suggestions.
+During our test runs, we had by far the best experience with the following three LLMs in terms of the appealing quality of the interpretation suggestions.
 To use these, each person needs their own account, initially free of charge.
-You can simply click on the links and register.
+You can simply click on the links and register. (as at Dec 2024)

 • Google’s Gemini: Offers new customers a four-week free trial period, after which a monthly fee of around 20 euros applies.
 So cancel in good time if necessary!